How To Stand Out Academically

-When you come to do University applications, you will find that there is a phrase which comes back repeatedly to frustrate you: “shown interest in your subject” – as if wanting to apply for it wasn’t enough!
+When you come to fill out your university applications, you will find that there is a phrase which comes back repeatedly to frustrate you: “shown interest in your subject” – as if wanting to apply for it wasn’t enough!

 The good news is that Oxford Summer Courses is exactly the sort of thing you can do to show that interest – spending some of your summer voluntarily studying your subject is a good sign you have interest in it beyond doing it at school, and it is the sort of thing that Universities love to see!
 (You can apply here)